foldda/snappable/README.md

 There are many successful products and real-world projects that have been built using software components and component-based software engineering, such as Netflix's microservice-based and composable architecture, and Shopify's reusable React components in its Polaris design system.
 However, components for these architectures and systems can only work in a company's specific domain, i.e., Netflix cannot use Shopify-developed components and vice versa.
 This is because it's impractical for companies to adhere to "compatible" data models between independently developed applications, which are also constantly evolving.

-Without pre-establishing a compatible data model, it's a challenge for cross-application generic software components to exchange data and collaborate because of the high costs of building and maintaining the custom data linkage between the components.
-Ideally, it would need a general interface that is standardized and independent, immune to any changes to an application's business logic, and that means, technically speaking, generalized component interfacing without tight-coupling.[^1]
+Without pre-establishing a compatible data model, it'd be challenging for software components to exchange data and collaborate because of the high costs of building and maintaining the custom data linkage between the components.
+Ideally, the data exchange would be through a standardized general interface that is independent and immune to changes to an application's business logic, and that means, technically speaking, generalized component interfacing without tight-coupling.[^1]

 [^1]: Using middleware products to mitigate incompatible data models in the data communication is not an effective solution because 1) component-level interfacing is too fine-grained for using middleware, and 2) the data conversion logic inside the middleware ties the interface to the data models used at either end's communicating party, making it a high-maintenance, tight-coupling solution.
 Besides, a middleware-based solution ties the components to the middleware product, making the components product-dependent on the middleware.